lshapz/scheduler/README.md

 stretch goals:

--if someone worked 3 shifts last week, they work 4 this week unless they can't for availability reasons
+  if someone worked 3 shifts last week, they work 4 this week unless they can't for availability reasons

--ideally, nobody clopens (works monday pm then tuesday am, or so forth)
+  ideally, nobody clopens (works monday pm then tuesday am, or so forth)

--nobody gets more than 40 hours total
+  nobody gets more than 40 hours total

-  --weekday_evening shifts are worth 6.5
+    weekday_evening shifts are worth 6.5

-  --weekend_evening shifts are worth 4-5
+    weekend_evening shifts are worth 4-5

   the boss can hire and fire people (remove and add to employees table)

   the boss can update the schedule if someone trades shifts???